messagesafe/messagesafe.github.io/README.md

 Note.
 There is no checksum, as not required for the intended use

 Note.
 BCrypt salt is just a hash of the password, what is equivalent to no salt used.
-AES is employed in CBC mode with hardcodded initialization array.
+AES is employed in CBC mode with hard coded initialization array.
 This is due to the requirement to have the same output for the same input and password.